 We get out of the car at a beautiful cabin.
 So many new smells.
 I’m so excited!
 After some unpacking, mom puts me in the car and we drive to a place called The Ugly Dog in Cashiers.
 I wonder if only ugly dogs can come inside, because if that’s the case, I won’t be allowed.
 I’m very cute.
 Mom says The Ugly Dog is just an expression, and all dogs are welcome to eat with their owners on the outside patio.
 So, I hang out with my mom while she has dinner and a drink.
 After that we drive back to the cabin.
 I need some sleep before I go on any more new adventures!

-Day Two: We had breakfast and we are getting in the car AGAIN.
+We had breakfast and we are getting in the car AGAIN.
 This is so exciting!
 Car rides are my favorite and we just keep going on them.
 I stick my head out the window.
 We are on a street with pretty Christmas lights everywhere.
 I hear mom say it’s Highlands Main Street.

 We park and start walking.
 We go into the stores and all of the people in the stores welcome me in and pet me.
 Mom says if I’m good we’ll go get treats, so I make sure I’m really, really good.

 One store on Main Street has dogs coming in and out.
 We go in and it’s a store for me!
 There are toys and treats everywhere!
 This is Highlands Mountain Paws.
 My mom goes to the treat buffet and fills baggies of natural treats for me while I greet a new Poodle friend in the store.
 She grabs a new rope toy, too.
 After we check out, we get back in the car and I get to enjoy one of my treats…but not for long!